 - A description of your bargaining unit (see your collective agreement).

 - The start date and expiry date of your collective agreement.

 Deliver the Forms

-You can send your decertification documents (your application, petition and letters) by fax, hand-delivery, courier or even registered mail.
+You can send your decertification documents (your application and Individual Decertification Forms) by fax, hand-delivery, courier or even registered mail.
 But, the best way is by fax.